RahilRehan/learn-devops/102 Operating systems and Linux.md

 - "/bin" binaries, basic commands, can be used by normal users directly
 - "sbin" system binaries, advanced commands, needs superuser permissions to run
 - "/lib" essential shared libraries that /bin and /sbin executables use
-- "/Library" in macOs
+- "/lib" is simlar to "/Library" in macOs
-- "/usr" user location before "/home" folder was added
+- "/usr" user location before "/home" folder was added to linux
 - "/usr/bin" and "/usr/sbin" ..etc have more commands than "/bin" "/sbin".
 This split was made due to storage limitations and to split root binary folders and user binary folders
 - usually commands we run are run from "/usr/bin" and "/usr/sbin"
-- "/usr/local" is place where programs that you install on computer, third party applications.
+- "/usr/local" is place where programs you install on computer reside, third party applications.
 - if you install anything on "/usr/local", they will be available for all users!
 - "/opt", third party application installations stay here.
 Will be available systemwide
 - if the application that you install is split into multiple components like libs, configs etc then use "*/bin".
 If the application is just packaged into one then use "/opt"(ex: IDEs, browsers)